TLRKiliann/react-api-server/my-api/README.md

 React API (front: axios - back: express/json-server)

 A simple API to test CRUD with express (back) & axios (front).
 You need 2 consoles to run app completely.
-One for front & the second for backend.
+One from root folder (front) & the second from backend folder.

+- my-app

+└─ $ npm start

+- my-app/backend

+└─ $ npm run dev

+└─ $ npm run server (server json)

+└─ $ npm start

 Therefore, axios can communicate with express.

-(Read README.md for more informations about cmd run in backend folder).
+Read README.md for more informations about cmd run in backend folder.

 ## Install